riadvice/bigbluebutton-docs/docs/administration/turn-server.md

 ---
-layout: page
-title: 'Configure TURN'
-category: admin
-date: 2019-02-14 22:13:42
-order: 4
+id: turn-server
+slug: /administration/turn-server
+title: BigBlueButton Turn Server Configuration
+sidebar_position: 7
+description: BigBlueButton Turn Server Configuration
+keywords:
+- coturn
+- turn server
 ---

-This document covers how to setup a TURN server for BigBlueButton to allow users behind restrictive firewalls to connect.
+This document covers how to set up a TURN server for BigBlueButton to allow users behind restrictive firewalls to connect.

 You can also use [bbb-install.sh](https://github.com/bigbluebutton/bbb-install#install-a-turn-server) to automate the steps in this document.